mdriscollic/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   Created on (PO line)
 *   Updated by (PO line)
 *   Updated on (PO line)

+Note: Users may see additional fields for export if custom fields are configured in [Setting > Orders > Custom fields](../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).

 5. Once the export fields have been chosen, click **Export** button at the bottom of the dialog.
 A .csv file will be downloaded locally with the name “order-export-YYYY-MM-DD-HH_MM” containing one row for each purchase order filtered in the search pane selection list.
 If the user has chosen to export POL fields and an order contains multiple purchase order lines then the file will contain a row for each purchase order line.